Terakhir kita buat file untuk module itu sendiri dengan nama node_example.module

 * users may perform on nodes.
 This example uses a very common access pattern.

-function node_example_access($op, $node, $account) {
+*/function node_example_access($op, $node, $account) {

-$op == 'create') {
+if ($op == 'create') {

-user_access('create example content', $account);
+return user_access('create example content', $account);

 }

-$op == 'update') {
+if ($op == 'update') {

-user_access('edit any example content', $account) || (user_access('edit own example content', $account) && ($account->uid == $node->uid))) {
+if (user_access('edit any example content', $account) || (user_access('edit own example content', $account) && ($account->uid == $node->uid))) {

-return
+return TRUE;

 }